simonmit/showcar-ui/README.md

     gulp

+## How to run tests locally:

+You can run tests locally in Chrome:

+    gulp test:fast

 ### Interacting w/ local changes

 You can preview/interact with the local changes by running `yarn run docs:serve`.
 This will generate the docs & launch a server where you can look at them, running the local version of showcar-ui